 Managing your review page settings

-Downloads: You can enable or disable the ability to download your video on the Privacy tab in your video settings.
-If downloads are enabled, anyone with access to your review page will be able to download your video by clicking the cloud icon in the top right corner of your review page.
-Viewers can choose to download the video in any resolution or download your source file if you have source file storage enabled.
+Downloads: You can enable or disable the ability to download your video in the General tab, Privacy section in your video settings.
+If downloads are enabled, anyone with access to your review page will be able to download your video by clicking the down arrow under the video player.
+Viewers can choose to download the video in any resolution, or download your source file if you have source file storage enabled.

 Privacy: If your video is password-protected, then that same password will be required to view the review page.
 For all other privacy settings, the review page will be viewable to anyone with the direct link.